NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 The field ``Summary`` is meant to include the elements (fields) of events that are used as characteristics to perform an assessment.
 You can think of it as the values that you as an analyst want to highlight for other analysts that review that specific case.
-It’s often a special file name and location or a process name and YARA rule match on that process.
+It's often a special file name and location or a process name and YARA rule match on that process.

 You can use the "Auto Summary" feature to get an auto-recommended content for this field.

 The field ``Assessment`` is the one that requires the most effort.
-It contains the findings of the analyst’s review.
+It contains the findings of the analyst's review.

 Case Types
 ^^^^^^^^^^